 Everything But The Girl (1983 - 2000)

-In 1983 Watt put aside his solo plans and formed alt-pop duo Everything But The Girl with singer-writer-partner Tracey Thorn after meeting each other at Hull University in late 1981.
-Over the next sixteen years they wrote and recorded nine critically-acclaimed studio albums and sold nine million records, receiving eight gold, and two platinum album BPI Certifications in the UK, and one gold album RIAA Certification in the US.
-Commercial highpoints included their debut Eden (1984), Idlewild (1988, incl. the UK Top 40 No. 3 hit I Don't Want To Talk About It), The Language of Life (1990, incl.
-US VH1 hit Driving), Amplified Heart (1994, incl.
-US Billboard Hot 100 No. 2 and global No. 1 Missing) and Walking Wounded (1996, incl four UK Top 40 hits).
-Their 1993 song I Didn't Know I Was Looking For Love became a UK Top 40 No. 8 hit for Karen Ramirez in 1997, and in 1994 they both contributed to Massive Attack's second album, Protection.
+In 1983 Watt put aside his solo plans and formed Everything But The Girl with singer-writer-partner Tracey Thorn after meeting each other at Hull University in late 1981.
+Over the next sixteen years the duo wrote and recorded nine critically-acclaimed studio albums and sold nine million records, earning eight gold, and two platinum album BPI Certifications in the UK, and one gold album RIAA Certification in the US.

-Ceding lead vocal duties mostly to Thorn, Watt still turned in memorable performances throughout the duo's career on songs such as The Night I Heard Caruso Sing, 25th December and The Road.
+While ceding lead vocal duties mostly to Thorn, Watt still sang several of the Everything But The Girl's most enduring songs, such as The Night I Heard Caruso Sing, 25th December and The Road.
 He branched out from guitar-playing and songwriting into arranging and orchestration (most notably on 1986's Baby, The Stars Shine Bright) before moving into sampling and electronic production techniques.
 His work on Walking Wounded earned him a nomination as Producer of the Year at the 1996 Q Awards.

 Quitting on a high, Everything But The Girl made their last appearance at the Montreux Jazz Festival in 2000 as Thorn moved out of the limelight to spend more time with their family and Watt looked for new challenges in underground electronic music.
-(A more in-depth Everything But The Girl history is carried at www.ebtg.com).
+(For more on Everything But The Girl see www.ebtg.com).

 Beth Orton (1999-2002)

-In 1999 Watt produced two tracks for Beth Orton's second album, Central Reservation (1999, nominated for Mercury Music Prize) and mixed her third album Daybreaker (2002, nominated Best Album at Q Awards).
+In 1999 Watt produced two tracks for Beth Orton's second album, Central Reservation (nominated for Mercury Music Prize) and in 2002 mixed her third album Daybreaker (nominated for Best Album at Q Awards).

 Lazy Dog (1998 - 2003)